lun0522/Notes/IntroToDatabase.md

 - Page is not in dirty page table (updated but has been written to disk between begin and end checkpoints)
 - Page is in dirty page table, but its LSN < recLSN
 - Page is in dirty page table, but its LSN <= pageLSN in DB (frame stolen by other transactions)

+Note that commit only means that the log entry rather than the data is persistent, and after the redo phase, the restored data will be persistent.

 #####UNDO Phase